webberic92/Go_Basics/README.md

 # Go_Basics
 Switch branches to see all the lessons.
-Each will have differnt logic performed in the Main.
+Each will have different logic performed in the Main.